 Want LNAT tips delivered straight to your inbox?
 Take 30 seconds to sign up to our weekly newsletters here!

-LNAT Essay Structure
+LNAT Essay Tips and Tactics

 Your essay will be 500-600 words long, with an absolute maximum of 700 words, and 40 minutes is plenty of time – It won’t take long for you to write this.

-That means you’ll have a good amount of planning time.
-We suggest taking a full 15 minutes to do this.
 We’ve written out the bones of a good LNAT essay structure to give you an idea of how to write it.
 Here is an example of how to structure LNAT essay:

 - Definition of key terms;